Hurtak/eslint-config-start/README.md

     "start"
   ],

-  // In case you are using TypeScript
+  // In case you are using TypeScript, also add link to the tsconfig
 	"overrides": [
 		{
 			"files": ["*.ts", "*.tsx"],